 Please email us some recent photos of yourself along with a resume and a letter of introduction telling about yourself and why you would like to work here with us in the Arctic.
 You may include practical skills such as your ability to run machinery, use hand tools etc.

 Sample of Work Schedules

 Saturday is a day off except for feeding dogs at noon

-8:30 am Quick scoop of the pens & hitch up the dogs for morning exercise
+8 am Quick scoop of the pens & prepare the dogs for morning exercise

-1 pm Lunch (30 minutes - 1 hour) Depends on work projects
+3 pm Lunch (about 1 hour) Depends on work projects